determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/setup-eks-cluster.rst

    :ref:`custom-pod-specs` guide.

 *******************************
- Creating a kubeconfig for EKS
+ Create a kubeconfig for EKS
 *******************************

 After creating the cluster, ``kubectl`` should be used to deploy apps.
 In order for ``kubectl`` to